colebemis/colebemis.com-eleventy/notes/principles.md

 ---
-title: Principles
+title: My values and principles
-subtitle: The principles that guide my decisions
+subtitle: The values and principles that guide my decisions
 date: 2021-09-01T16:16:23.566Z
 ---
 ## Values